 6. Use of service providers

-We may contract out some of our administrative and support functions such as mailing, settlement services, product administration services, document and data storage, background checking or identity verification services to external service providers from time to time.
+We may contract out some of our administrative and support functions such as mailing, settlement services, product administration services, document and data storage, background checking, online identity validation or identity verification services to external service providers from time to time.
 Only information necessary for the service provider to carry out their function will be provided and will be subject to confidentiality clauses in the relevant services agreement.

 7. Keeping us up-to-date